RGCC (the Greek) Test for Circulating Tumor Cells

 Onconomics Extracts.
 This test includes only the assessment of natural substances and plant extracts for anticancer potency.
 No chemotherapeutic agents tested and no tumor suppressor genes tested. (about $1800)

 Onconomics Plus.
 This test is both the Onconomics and Onconomics Extracts.
 The most complete and the most information for personal cancer care and support. (about $3100)

 Below the index of markers on the following tests: Oncocount, Oncotrace, and Oncotrail you will find the below statement about index of cell number.

 Index of circulating cells number: (If Over limit: Advanced or Progression of Disease, If Less than limit: Early disease or disease is responding to a treatment plan).

 Breast cancer < 5cells /7.5ml, Prostate cancer < 20cells/ml, Sarcoma <15cells/6.5ml, Colon cancer <5cells/ml, Lung cancer <10cell/ml.
 All cancer types other than those listed above should be <5 cells/ml.

 These numbers are the upper limits for these type cancers.
 Meaning, the lower the number the less likely they will have a metastases or reoccurrence.
 The only normal number is zero (0) cells found.
 And after starting therapy you want to see the numbers decrease and the positive and phenotypes start going negative as well.

 RGCC has performed over 1800 tests since 4/2004.
-From a purely clinical aspect I have come to the conclusion and explain our goals to the patient as follows: my first goal is to get your CSC count below 5 cells/unit and the next goal is to get the numbers below 3 cells/unit.
+From a purely clinical aspect I explain our goals to the patient as follows: my first goal is to get the CSC count below 5 cells/unit and the next goal is to get the numbers below 3 cells/unit.
 I also let the patient know that the cell count may have been higher than the above limits at some time before we did the test.